-The flower is associated with love and honesty and is used in gardens as the beautiful and contrasting background of other colorful plants.
+Balloon flowers are associated with love and honesty and are used in gardens as the beautiful and contrasting background of other colorful plants.

 #51.
 Blue Hibiscus

 This is my most favorite flowers of all.
-Hibiscuses come in many colors including red, purple, pink, yellow and white, but the blue one is the rarest to find.
+Hibiscuses come in many colors including red, purple, pink, yellow and white, but specimens with pale blue flowers are the rarest to find.
 It is a delicate and breath-taking flower which is a symbol of infinity.